botahamec/happylock/README.md

 ## Future Work

-It might to possible to break the `ThreadKey` system by having two crates import this crate and call `ThreadKey::get`.
-I'm not quite sure how this works, but Rust could decide to give each crate their own key, ergo one thread would get two keys.
-I don't think the standard library would have this issue.
-At a certain point, I have to recognize that someone could also just import the standard library mutex and get a deadlock that way.

 Are the ergonomics here any good?
 This is completely uncharted territory.
 Maybe there are some useful helper methods we don't have here yet.
 Maybe `try_lock` should return a `Result`.
 Maybe `lock_api` or `spin` implements some useful methods that I kept out for this proof of concept.
 Maybe there are some lock-specific methods that could be added to `LockCollection`.
 More types might be lockable using a lock collection.

 It'd be nice to be able to use the mutexes built into the operating system, saving on binary size.
 Using `std::sync::Mutex` sounds promising, but it doesn't implement `RawMutex`, and implementing that is very difficult, if not impossible.
 Maybe I could implement my own abstraction over the OS mutexes.
 I could also simply implement `Lockable` for the standard library mutex.

-Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.
+I've been thinking about adding `Condvar` and `Barrier`, but I've been stopped by two things.
+I don't use either of those very often, so I'm probably not the right person to try to implement either of them.
+They're also weird, and harder to prevent deadlocking for.
+They're sort of the opposite of a mutex, since a mutex guarantees that at least one thread can always access each resource.

+Is upgrading an `RwLock` even possible here?
+I don't know, but I'll probably look into it at some point.
+Downgrading is definitely possible in at least some cases.

 It'd be interesting to add some methods such as `lock_clone` or `lock_swap`.
 This would still require a thread key, in case the mutex is already locked.
 The only way this could be done without a thread key is with a `&mut Mutex<T>`, but we already have `as_mut`.
 A `try_lock_clone` or `try_lock_swap` might not need a `ThreadKey` though.
 A special lock that looks like `Cell` but implements `Sync` could be shared without a thread key, because the lock would be dropped immediately (preventing non-preemptive allocation).
 It might make some common operations easier.

-Now that we have the `Sharable` trait, indicating that all of the locks in a collection can be shared, we could implement a `Readonly` wrapper around the collections that don't allow access to `lock` and `try_lock`.
+We could implement a `Readonly` wrapper around the collections that don't allow access to `lock` and `try_lock`.
 The idea would be that if you're not exclusively locking the collection, then you don't need to check for duplicates in the collection.
-Calling `.read()` on the same `RwLock` twice dooes not cause a deadlock.
+Calling `.read()` on twice on a recursive `RwLock` twice dooes not cause a deadlock.
+This would also require a `Recursive` trait.

 I want to try to get this working without the standard library.
 There are a few problems with this though.
 For instance, this crate uses `thread_local` to allow other threads to have their own keys.
 Also, the only practical type of mutex that would work is a spinlock.
 Although, more could be implemented using the `RawMutex` trait.
 The `Lockable` trait requires memory allocation at this time in order to check for duplicate locks.

-I've been thinking about addiung `Condvar` and `Barrier`, but I've been stopped by two things.
-I don't use either of those very often, so I'm probably not the right person to try to implement either of them.
-They're also weird, and harder to prevent deadlocking for.
-They're sort of the opposite of a mutex, since a mutex guarantees that at least one thread can always access each resource.

-Do `OnceLock` or `LazyLock` ever deadlock?
-We might not need to add those here.

 We could implement special methods for something like a `LockCollection<Vec<i32>>` where we only lock the first three items.